Skip to Content

 Every mDoc is signed by a series of certificates, referred to as a chain of trust.
 For your application to verify a presented mDoc it must validate it was signed using a root certificate (IACA) associated with a trusted issuer.

-To enable this, your application can provide an interface for the user to manage (add, view and remove) certificates.
+To enable this, your application should provide an interface for the user to manage (add, view and remove) certificates.
 We will achieve this by creating a new CertificateManagementView view and building certificate management capabilities into it.

 Create the Certificate Management view